The Knowledge Economy in Historical Perspective

 Sir Alan Peacock

 The late Angus Maddison (1927-2010) made an outstanding contribution to economics and economic history.
 Following a career as a senior economist in the Organisation for Economic Co-operation and Development (OECD) he worked on a monumental statistical analysis of the historical growth in the world economy over 2000 years including China.
 His statistical methods create an implicit criticism of the projections on economic growth and its influence on climate change.
 He has forced a rethink of theories of economic growth.

 Maddison and Wu: ‘Measuring China’s Economic Performance’

 Angus Maddison and Harry Wu (2008) claim that, in 2003, China’s GDP was 73% of that of the United States on a purchasing power parity (PPP) basis.
 Rejecting the results of the 2005 International Comparison Program (ICP), they construct their own PPP using a 1986 GDP estimate for China (Ren & Chen 1995) which they adjust upwards, and then extrapolate to 2003 using their revised growth rates for China, which they adjust downwards.
 This note examines the validity of their adjustments and assumptions, and finds them to be inconsistent with recommendations both from the perspective of index number theory and recommended national accounting practices.
 The 2005 PPP estimates from the ICP, which Maddison and Wu reject, produce a more plausible estimate of the size of China’s economy relative to that of the US (43% in 2005).

-Keywords: China, Consistency, Exchange rates, GDP, Inflation, National accounts, PPP, Price level, Prices, Prices, Real GDP
+Keywords: China, China, Consistency, Exchange rates, Inflation, National accounts, PPP, Price level, Prices, Prices, Real GDP

 International Comparisons of GDP: Is there an alternative to PPPs to obtain real GDP estimates?